polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     }
 ```

-- `authorities`: list of authorities for the next epoch.
+- `randomness`: randomness value.
-- `randomness`: randomness value associated to the next epoch.
+- `authorities`: list of authorities.
-- `configuration`: next epoch optional protocol configuration.
+- `configuration`: optional protocol configuration.

 The `NextEpochDescriptor` must be `SCALE` encoded and embedded in the block
-header digest data.
+header digest log.

 The identifier for the digest element is `BYTES("SASS")`.

-**Security Consideration**: Instances of `NextEpochDescriptor` are generated through
+**Security Consideration**: Instances of `NextEpochDescriptor` are generated
-on-chain code whenever a block is identified as the first of an epoch.
+through on-chain code whenever a block is identified as the first of an epoch.
-Consequently, every node executing the block has the capability to verify if
+Consequently, every node executing the block should verify that the descriptor
-the descriptor generated during block execution matches the one produced by the
+locally generated during block execution matches the one produced by the block
-block author, which is stored in the digest data.
+author, which is found in the digest data before block import.

 #### 6.1.1.
 Epoch Randomness

-Each block ships with some entropy source in the form of bandersnatch VRF
+Each block ships with some entropy source in the form of bandersnatch
-output.
-Per block randomness gets accumulated in the protocol on-chain state
+`VrfOutput`.
+Per block randomness is accumulated in the protocol's on-chain
-**after** block import.
+state **after** block import.

 The exact procedure to accumulate per-block randomness is described in detail
 later, in the [Randomness Accumulator] paragraph.